rohingosling/neural-network-cpp/README.md

 | Version: 6.0-NLP | Year: 2020 | Language: Python |
 | :--- | :--- | :--- |

-Language model specialised version, employing experimental integrating with OpenAI GPT-3 API.
+Language model specialised version, employing experimental integration with OpenAI GPT-3 API.

-Also the last version of the class.
-No further versions of updates made.
+Also, the last version of the class.
+No further versions made.

 Applications: